 The first ten NBL boilers had the taper on the underside of the front ring and the rear ring parallel, they were riveted in their construction, with the case being welded.
 The subsequent Eastleigh version had a parallel front ring and a tapered rear ring [see diagram below, click to enlarge] that represented a further weight saving without reducing the steam surface heating area.

-Bullied described the boiler design himself in the December 21st, 1945 issue of the Railway Gazette [see diagram below, click to enlarge] “All the plates of the outer firebox, comprising back plates, wrapper, throat plate and tube plate are welded together.
+Bullied described the boiler design himself in the December 21st, 1945 issue of the Railway Gazette [see diagrams below, click to enlarge] “All the plates of the outer firebox, comprising back plates, wrapper, throat plate and tube plate are welded together.
 The top flanges of both syphons are welded to the firebox roof.
 The inner and outer fireboxes are welded together at the Firehole.
 All holes in the pressed plates are drilled before assembly.
 Wrappers drilled on the flat before bending, as are barrel plates before rolling – an advanced technique which has quickened production considerably.
 The foundation ring, double riveted throughout, is welded from four pieces.”

 The higher 280psi working pressure allowed for a greater traction effort from smaller cylinders saving reciprocating weight.
+The Bullied Merchant Navy boiler above can be compared with a traditional superheated boiler below [click images to enlarge]

 The boilers were interchangeable and although originally fitted with boiler No. 1100 the first manufactured at Eastleigh, our 35011 was fitted at the time of rebuilding with boiler No. 1097 in July 1959, from the original batch of ten riveted type manufactured by North British Limited in 1940.